 Last Saturday, my family had a not-so-spooky day at Knott’s Berry Farm in Buena Park, California!
 We attended their annual Halloween family-friendly celebration called Knott’s Spooky Farm.
 This daytime event is a non-scary celebration of cheer rather than fear with shows and activities geared for kids ages 3-11.
+The fall daytime Seasons of Fun event is included with regular park admission or your 2019 Knott’s Berry Farm Season Pass.

 Top 6 Not-To-Miss Knott’s Spooky Farm Activities